kinotio/drowser/README.md

 ## Configuration

-Create a drowser.json in root directory and define some configuration like this:
+Create a drowser.json in the root directory and define some configuration like this:

-- `url`: The url of platform or website that need to be test
+- `url`: The URL of platform or website that needs to be tested

 ```json
 {